Fluijin/Mashinky-Mod-Models/README.md

 # Mashinky-Mod-Models

+Notes:
-Note: A SketchUp must be installed first to access the 3D model itself.
+- A SketchUp must be installed first to access the 3D model itself.
+- I've added screenshots of the model under "screenshots" folder if you just want to check the model.